ShivprasadKomul02/Blockchain-Donation/README.md

 # Blockchain-Donation
-Developed as a part of chingari internship task
+Developed Web application to bring transparancy and stop misuse of funds in donations campaigns.

 ## Table of Contents